 One of the most violent tornadoes in recorded human history tore through several communities in Mississippi and Alabama.
 Twenty-three were killed, and roughly 61 injured.
 The human impacts were horrific, and the damage inconceivable.
 There are two summaries detailing the event.
 One focuses on the Smithville, MS side.
 The second examines the portion in Alabama, which principally affected the communities of Shottsville and Hodges.
 Beyond connecting the two summaries, this overview page also features track maps and discrepancies.

 This is the second portion of a two-part series on the Smithville-Hodges, MS-AL, EF5 tornado.
 Here, we focus on the Alabama portion of the track, including the communities of Shottsville and Hodges.
 Seven died, and many more were injured.

 The northeastern corner of Alabama was one of the hardest-hit areas in the 2011 Super Outbreak, with four killer tornadoes striking within just 20 miles of each other.
 One of these was an extremely powerful EF5 that blasted through portions of Rainsville, Sylvania, Henagar, and Ider.
 It took 25 lives and injured roughly 200 more.
 The damage this tornado produced was incredible and the loss horrific.
 However, the stories of humanity that came out of this tragedy were even more amazing.

 This was the first of many strong twisters in Mississippi on April 27th.
 It was unusually powerful for a Quasi Linear Convective System (QLCS) and caused significant damage in and around the tiny community of Blaine.

-An extreme EF5 tornado tore directly through Hackleburg on April 27, 2011.
-18 died in Marion County, and at least 150 others were injured.
-Here are the stories of the Marion County residents who dealt with a monumental disaster.
+An extraordinarily violent EF5 tornado sliced through Franklin County on April 27, 2011.
+26 died, and 150 were injured across the communities of Phil Campbell and East Franklin.
+Here are the stories of the residents who dealt with a monumental disaster.